matteo14c/HaploCoV/docs/source/haplocov.rst

 HaploCoV.pl
 ===========

-Once data has been converted in HaploCoV format, the complete workflow can be executed by applying **HaploCoV.pl**.
+Once data has been converted in *HaploCoV format*, the complete workflow can be executed by applying *HaploCoV.pl*.
-HaploCoV.pl is the workhorse of HaploCoV and is the recommended way to execute our software.
+*HaploCoV.pl* is the workhorse of HaploCoV and is the recommended way to execute our software.

-Users can specify a list of geographic **regions/areas or countries** and **intervals of time** to be considered in their analyses by providing a configuration file in text format (--locales, see next).
+Users can specify a list of geographic **regions/areas or countries** and **intervals of time** to be considered in their analyses by providing a configuration file in text format (*locales file*, see next).
-HaploCoV.pl will process the configuration file and apply the complete workflow to each entity therein included.
-For every distinct country, area or region results will be provided in the form of a report (.rep) file.
+HaploCoV.pl will process the configuration file and apply the complete workflow to each entity therein listed.
+For every distinct country, area or region results will be provided in the form of a *report (.rep) file*.

-This .rep file will contain a list of candidate SARS-CoV-2 variants/lineages showing a significant increase of their "VOCness score" and/or "prevalence", and which are probably worth to be monitored.
-More details on the interpretation of this report are provided in the section `How to interpret HaploCoV's results <https://haplocov.readthedocs.io/en/latest/haplocov.html#how-to-interpret-haplocov-s-results>`_ and `What to do next <https://haplocov.readthedocs.io/en/latest/whatnext.html>`_.
+The report will list candidate SARS-CoV-2 variants/lineages showing a significant increase of their *VOC-ness score* and/or prevalence, and which are probably worth to be monitored.
+More details on the interpretation of the report are provided in the section `How to interpret HaploCoV's results <https://haplocov.readthedocs.io/en/latest/haplocov.html#how-to-interpret-haplocov-s-results>`_ and `What to do next <https://haplocov.readthedocs.io/en/latest/whatnext.html>`_.

 **Options**